eea/volto-eea-design-system/website/docs/md_components/tab_components/usage_markdown.md

 ### Do’s
 Tabs can be useful for users to quickly switch between related information if:
-- Your content can be usefully separated into sections
+- your content can be usefully separated into sections
-- The first section is more relevant than the others for most users
+- the first section is more relevant than the others for most users
-- Users will not need to view all the sections at once
+- users will not need to view all the sections at once

 ### Don’ts
 Tabs hide content from users and not everyone will notice them or understand how they work.